sigmaIsigma/light_metronome/README.en.md

 ## Usage

-Simply host the files on any static web server or open `index.html` in your browser.
+Simply host the files on any static web server or open [this page](https://sigmaisigma.github.io/light_metronome/) in your browser.

 1. Adjust BPM, Beats, and Subdivisions in the settings panel.
 2. Click the **START** button to begin.